HubiRa/HubiRa.github.io/_posts/2024-06-15-binary-CLIP.md

 ### A first Experiment

 > Experimentation is expansive time wise and I've got to juggle my time between family and work first.
-It is planned that updates with more extensive and thorough experiments are added over time.
+It is planned that updates with more extensive and thorough experiments are added over time (first ones are already in preparation).
 The character of the current results is more that of sanity testing
 > {: .prompt-info }

 It is clear that having binary representations is limiting.
 The question is how limiting it is.
 Here, first results are reported for the following setting: